tryzealot/docs/docs/contributing-guide/local-development/source-code.md

 $ rc-service postgres start
 ```

-You also need to create a default username in Postgres：
+You also need to create a default username in Postgres:

 ```bash
 $ initdb -D /var/lib/postgresql/data